jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * I add an `assert statement`_ to see if a string_ (anything in :ref:`quotes`) is the same :ref:`object<everything is an object>` as :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 95
+    :lineno-start: 67
-    :emphasize-lines: 17
+    :emphasize-lines: 4

-        def test_assertion_error_w_true(self):
-            # assert None is True
-            assert None is not True

-            # assert False is True
-            assert False is not True

-            # assert True is not True
-            assert True is True

-            # assert 0 is True
-            assert 0 is not True

     # assert 0.0 is True
     assert 0.0 is not True

-            assert 'a string' is True
+    assert '' is True

     # NOTES